Albania–Kosovo relations

 Albania and Kosovo have bilateral relations.
 Albania has an embassy in Pristina and Kosovo has an embassy in Tirana.
 There are 1.8 million ethnic Albanians living in Kosovo – officially 92.93% of Kosovo's entire population – and Albanian is an official language and the national language of Kosovo.
 Likewise, the people of the two countries have similar and shared traditions and folklore.
+Albanians in both countries view the two as 'one nation, two states'.
 Kosovo was the site of several movements in Albanian nationalism, such as the League of Prizren.
-In addition, the strong relations are highlighted in successive polls showing majority of ethnic Albanians in both states wanting unification.
+In addition, the strong relations are highlighted in successive polls showing majority of ethnic Albanians in both states wanting unification, including recent data from 2024 indicating overwhelming support in Albania and a clear majority in Kosovo.
+Despite this public sentiment, both governments uphold the existence of two independent states and prioritize Euro-Atlantic integration.

 As a full member of the North Atlantic Treaty Organization (NATO), Albania supports Kosovo in its NATO-integration path.

 History

 Modern

 On 22 October 1991, Albania was the only country whose parliament voted to recognise the Republic of Kosova, which had been proclaimed independent in 1991.
 Official support was limited to the declaration.
 In 1994, when the Bosnian conflict escalated, Albania took a step back by recognising Yugoslavia's borders, which included Kosovo.